VeryGoodOpenSource/dart_frog/docs/docs/advanced/debugging.md

 ## Debugging by Attaching to Dart Process 🎯

 :::caution
-To debug the `Dart Frog server` using this approach, you should have the `Dart` extension installed in Visual Studio Code.
-If you are using another IDE, make sure you have `Dart` installed.
+To debug the `Dart Frog server` using this approach, you should have the [Dart extension](https://marketplace.visualstudio.com/items?itemName=Dart-Code.dart-code) installed in Visual Studio Code.
+If you are using another IDE, make sure you have [Dart installed](https://dart.dev/get-dart).

-You can install the extension by searching for "Dart" in the [extensions tab in Visual Studio Code](https://code.visualstudio.com/docs/editor/extension-marketplace#_browse-for-extensions), or directly from the [Visual Studio Code marketplace](https://marketplace.visualstudio.com/items?itemName=Dart-Code.dart-code).
+You can install the extension by searching for `Dart` in the [extensions tab in Visual Studio Code](https://code.visualstudio.com/docs/editor/extension-marketplace#_browse-for-extensions), or directly from the [Visual Studio Code marketplace](https://marketplace.visualstudio.com/items?itemName=Dart-Code.dart-code).
 :::

 1. Open your Dart Frog application and run the server using the `dart_frog dev` command.